About Nicola Stroud Professional Golf Coach

 In addtion to this I have been accredited with the prestigious title of PGA Advanced Golf Professional, only seven percent of PGA Golf Professionals in Europe have this honour.
 It is awarded by the Board of Directors of the Professional Golfers' Association for delivering "over and beyond" professional services to the industry.

-In order to expand the reach of my business, I am now very lucky and honoured to be in partnership with Pennard Golf Club and Carmarthen Golf Club.
+In order to expand the reach of my business, I coached full time at both Pennard Golf Club and Carmarthen Golf Club.
 I am also very proud to be the Dyfed Ladies County Coach.